 About Me

-During my Ph.D. with Nikolai Makarov, I worked on probability theory, where I systematically developed a theory for multiple SLE systems — a class of random multi-curve systems — and analyzed their deterministic limits using martingale methods inspired by quantum field theory.
+During my doctoral studies under the supervision of professor Nikolai Makarov, I worked on probability theory, where I developed a theory for multiple SLE systems — a class of random multi-curve systems — and analyzed their deterministic limits.
+My research combines analysis and probability, motivated by mathematical physics.
 For background, see the introductory slides by Fields Medalist Stanislav Smirnov.
-I received the Silver Award for my doctoral thesis at the International Congress of Chinese Mathematicians (ICCM).

-At the beginning of my Ph.D., I was interested in partial differential equations.
-I studied equilibria in nonlinear diffusion and nonlocal interaction, focusing on the structure of energy functional minimizers and connections to optimal transport theory.
+At the beginning of my Ph.D., I spent some time working on partial differential equations with professor Rupert Frank.
+I studied equilibria in nonlinear diffusion and nonlocal interaction.
 For an accessible introduction, see the introductory lectures by Caltech applied math professor Franca Hoffmann.

-During my undergraduate studies at Peking University, I had a strong interest in analysis and low-dimensional topology.
-I was awarded Silver Medals in Shing-Tung Yau’s Mathematical Contest in Analysis and Partial Differential Equations and completed my thesis with Yi Liu on virtual homological spectral radii for surface automorphism.
+During my undergraduate studies at Peking University, I was interested in dynamical systems and geometry.
+I spent a semester at MIT studying Teichmüller dynamics.
+I completed my thesis with Professor Yi Liu at BICMR on virtual homological spectral radii for surface automorphism.

 Education